sujith-eag/Learning_Journey/Java/J 13 multithreaded.md

 |`static void sleep(long milliseconds)`|Suspends a thread for a specified period of milliseconds.|
 |`void start()`|Starts a thread by calling its `run()` method.|

-All processes have at least one thread of execution, which is usually called the main thread, because it is the one that is executed when your program begins.
-Thus, the main thread is the thread that all of the preceding example programs in the book have been using.
+All processes have at least one thread of execution, which is usually called the main thread.
 From the main thread, you can create other threads.

 ___